 The ArchiMate language defines a series of example viewpoints designed to provide representations that are meaningful and relevant to a variety of stakeholders.
-These viewpoints are made available in Enterprise Architect through the New Diagram Dialog or the Model Wizard patterns, which provide a way of creating both repository content and diagrams that show how the elements are connected by relationships.
+These viewpoints are made available in Enterprise Architect through the Diagram Builder dialog or the Model Builder patterns, which provide a way of creating both repository content and diagrams that show how the elements are connected by relationships.
 Thus new diagrams can be created.

-• A new view can be created using the New Diagram Dialog with restriction to the slected Viewpoint.
+• A new view can be created using the Diagram Builder dialog with restriction to the selected Viewpoint.